marxanweb/general/README.md

 ## Online Documentation for the tool
 This contains the Documentation that is linked to directly from the Marxan Web app and is a set of markdown pages that are automatically build in GitHub Pages using Jekyll.
 The start page is the [docs_overview.html](https://andrewcottam.github.io/marxan-web/documentation/docs_overview.html) page.

-## Install scripts for the Windows platform
+## Install script for the Windows platform
 This contains the install script for building the Windows installer for the local installation of Marxan Web.
-It is a Nullsoft Scriptable Install System file (*.nsi) and instructions for using it to build the installer are given in the [readme.md](https://github.com/andrewcottam/marxan-web/blob/master/installers/README.md) file.
+It is a Nullsoft Scriptable Install System file (*.nsi) and instructions for using it to build the installer are given in the [readme.md](https://andrewcottam.github.io/marxan-web/installers/windows/) file.

 ## Compiled installer for Windows
 The compiled installer for Windows is available in the [Releases](https://github.com/andrewcottam/marxan-web/releases) section of this repo.
 Click on Release and download and run the relevant installer.